-Like Jennifer Aniston, the permanent ex.
+Like Jennifer Aniston, who cannot shake the Ex-curse.

 Another affliction I have come to recognise with some concern is the expats' addiction to change.
 The need for stability is the yin but the craving for more novelty is the yang.

-So I have got that awful beast called German Language under my belt now, went back to my profession fighting my way up with my teeth and fingernails, proved to the world I hadn't lost the career train, though the world couldn't have cared less, it was just my ego.
+So I have got that awful beast called German Language under my belt now, went back to my profession fighting my way up with my teeth and fingernails, proved to the world that I hadn't lost the career train, though the world couldn't have cared less, really, it was just my ego.
 And am now realising with some dismay that it all now stands on the verge of being throw behind me.
 Done that, what's next?

 And then the big mean lion comes by and asks her: what are you doing, little monkey?
 And the little monkey replies:

 OH, NOTHING MUCH, FILING MY FINGERNAILS, TALKING SHIT.

 (the Italian expression for talking shit is "sparare cazzate" which literally translates into "I am shooting out some bullshit".
 Ma niente, mi limo le unghie, sparo cazzate.)

 Oggi non traduco, I-ron waiting.